-4.3 IDAPP Chief Investment Officer
+4.3 IDAPP Director of Investments Chief Investment Officer

-ISAC's Chief Investment Officer (CIO) will also serve as IDAPP's CIO unless otherwise specified by the ISAC Executive Director.
-Specific responsibilities of the CIO are as follows.
+ISAC's Chief Investment Officer (CIO)Director of Investments will also serve as IDAPP's CIODirector of Investments unless otherwise specified by the ISAC Executive Director.
+Specific responsibilities of the CIODirector of Investments are as follows.